One dead as fire hits Chevron refinery in Mississippi

-All other workers were accounted for after the plant's emergency teams put out the fire that started at 2 a.m.
-CST (0800 GMT), the company and officials from Jackson County and Pascagoula said.
+Cash gasoline prices on the U.S. Gulf Coast spiked briefly on news of the conflagration before retreating, traders said after the latest in a string of accidents in the U.S. energy sector.

-The fire, which is under investigation, happened a day after a Chevron pipeline unrelated to the refinery exploded in rural Milford, Texas - shooting flames high into the air and prompting evacuations but causing no injuries.
+The fire came the day after a Chevron pipeline unrelated to the refinery exploded in rural Milford, Texas, shooting flames high into the air and prompting evacuations but causing no injuries.

-The mishap was the latest in a string of accidents in the booming U.S. energy sector.

-Chevron's board trimmed Chief Executive John Watson's 2012 bonus in a bid to hold managers accountable for "operational incidents" such as a major refinery fire in California, according to a filing with the U.S. Securities and Exchange Commission earlier this year.
+The Gulf Coast refinery network has started to emerge from seasonal work that drained stockpiles after plants cranked up runs, bingeing on cheap domestic feedstock to ship products abroad.

 It said the restart of a 29,000-bpd hydrocracker, which uses hydrogen to break down molecules into other refined products, had been completed and that all other units were online.